Se00n00/CNN-Using-Java-ND4J/README.md

  └── README.md                        # Project documentation
 ```
 - **`src/main/MAIN`**: Contains the Java source files, including:
-  - `Main.java`: Entry point to initialize and train the CNN.
+  - `Main.java`: Entry point to initialize and train the NeuralNetwork.
-  - `Main.java`: Core logic for defining and training the CNN architecture.
+  - `Main.java`: Core logic for defining and training the NeuralNetwork architecture.

 - **`resources/dataset`**: Placeholder for dataset files.
 Organize images in subdirectories by class.